Joe's Bio

 was eight years old he promised himself that he would remember his dreams

 and nightmares so he could let people know about them when he was grown up.
+Many of those

 dreams turned into written stories and at the